1 Year Old Not Crawling Or Pulling Up | Essential Growth Facts

 Sometimes, environment plays a big role.
 Babies who spend excessive time in restrictive devices like car seats, swings, or playpens might miss out on tummy time and free movement needed for muscle development.

-Similarly, if a child isn’t encouraged or motivated through play and interaction, they may delay movement milestones simply because they haven’t been stimulated enough.
+Similarly, if a child isn’t encouraged or motivated through play and interaction, they may delay movement milestones simply because they haven’t had enough chances to practice.

 Pain or Physical Discomfort